 • Solo professionals whose time is scarce.
 Twenty hours a year is half a workweek.
 Very few SaaS bills justify half a workweek of sysadmin, even at consultant rates.

 • Teams that need uptime SLAs.
-Self-hosted means you're the oncall, and most people quietly burn out on that within a year.
+Self-hosted means you're oncall, and most people quietly burn out on that within a year.

 The sane hybrid most people land on